 Controls how the text of title is justified.

 Controls where the title is positioned with respect to the container border.
 A horizontal position of the text is controlled by title justification setting.
 Default, Above Top, Top, Below Top, Above Bottom, Bottom, Below Bottom, as shown on the following images:

 Controls the font used for displaying the text of the title.

 Controls the color of the font used for displaying the text of the title.
 The ellipsis button launches a color picker dialog, where you can choose a color from one of several palettes (AWT, Swing, System), or specify an RGB or HSB color value, or select a color from a graphical set of color Swatches.

 This property of JPanel controls the amount of spacing between the outer border of the container, and its contents.
 Applies to FormLayout and GridLayoutManager(IntelliJ).

 Each attribute controls the spacing at the respective edge of the pane.
-The value of each attribute is an integer which specifies the number of pixels in the respective spacing.
+The value of each attribute is an integer that specifies the number of pixels in the respective spacing.
 Zero means no space.

-|This is a property of JPanel only and has effect only when the pane uses a grid type layout manager such as the default GridLayoutManager.
-The property defines the pixel dimension of a space inset between the edge of a grid cell in the pane, and the edge of a contained component (a JRadiobutton, for example). |
+This is a property of JPanel only and has effect only when the pane uses a grid type layout manager such as the default GridLayoutManager.
+The property defines the pixel dimension of a space inset between the edge of a grid cell in the pane, and the edge of a contained component (a JRadiobutton, for example).

 The default value is -1, which indicates the default spacing.
 You can enter zero or any positive integer value and see the result at design time.